bwolbransky/nfl-pos-viz-r/README.md

 # nfl-pos-viz-r

 Hey there!
 Thanks for taking the time to check out my project.
+The README is currently under construction as I build out this repo.
+...
 I noticed how lopsided some of Vegas' lines were for NFL player props, and wanted to take a deeper look at finding trends that may give me an edge in the sports betting world.

 # Motivation